torontoai/TorontoAITeamAgent2/README.md

 ## License

+This software is licensed under the TORONTO AI PROPRIETARY LICENSE.
+All rights reserved.

+This is proprietary software created by TORONTO AI.
+The software is provided "as is" without warranty of any kind.
+See the [LICENSE](LICENSE) file for the complete license terms.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This software is based on OpenManus, which is licensed under the MIT License, but has been substantially modified with proprietary enhancements.